Sydney lockout laws: Callinan and other reviews

 An independent review of the lockout laws, conducted by Ian Callinan, was released in September 2016.
 The review considered the impact and effectiveness of the laws, but did not address some of the complaints the community had about the laws, including the impact on employment in the precincts.
-While largely backing the laws, the review recommended relaxing the 1.30am lockout to 2am for live entertainment venues.
+While largely backing the laws, the review recommended relaxing the 1:30 a.m. lockout to 2 a.m. for live entertainment venues.

 In December 2016, the NSW Government released its response to the review and said it would relax the lockout law for live music venues by a half-hour in a two-year trial.
-In line with the review, takeaway and home delivery alcohol sales will be extended from 10pm to 11pm across the State.
+In line with the review, takeaway and home delivery alcohol sales will be extended from 10 p.m. to 11 p.m. across the State.

 In October 2018, Members of the NSW Government were reported to be considering relaxing the laws due to the negative impact on businesses and the reputation of Sydney on people seeking to holiday in the city.

 In September 2019, the Premier hoped to introduce legislation to change or scrap them and a Parliamentary committee recommended that the sale of takeaway alcohol be extended, although retained in Kings Cross because the area was "not yet sufficiently changed to warrant a complete reversal".
 While the point was made that the lockout laws hoped to pre-empt crimes by predicting them, others did not see any urgency in changing the laws, arguing instead for "gradual easing of restrictions and monitoring the changes at each stage".